Montgomery County Family Court

 • proof of medical insurance coverage

 Additional documentation may be necessary, depending on your case.
-You may need documentation such as daycare costs, or information regarding the other parent if you case deals with custody or a demand for support.
+You may need documentation such as daycare costs, or information regarding the other parent if your case deals with custody or a demand for support.
 Once you have your documents in order, you will attend your intake interview.
 The intake interviewer will answer any questions you have about your case.
 From here, your case will either go to a conference of a hearing.
 If a solution cannot be reached at a conference, it will likely move forward to hearing with a hearing officer, who is appointed by the judge, to make the determination.
 At this stage, if you do not already have the representation of an attorney, you should seek out a Family Law attorney immediately.
-If you disagree with your results from the hearing, you may file an exception to the hearing officer and you will have an appearance before a judge.
+If you disagree with your results from the hearing, you may file an exception to the hearing officer, and you will have an appearance before a judge.

 Once a hearing is scheduled, all parties involved in the matter must attend.
 Failure to attend court can result in fines or imprisonment.